Italo Alves

 Projects

-The Aesthetics of Social Experience (2021–present)
+The Social Aesthetics of Recognition (2022–present)

 Immanent Critique and the Normativity of Social Performance (2018–2021)